What and why?

 The opportunity to lead from the front

-- Entrepreneurship and enterprise leadership.
+• Entrepreneurship and enterprise leadership.
 Many families have built businesses or have significant interests in major enterprises.
-This gives them the opportunity to be at the forefront of industrial and technological transformations, leading the transition of commercial strategies and business models and innovating for new, commercially-viable solutions to society’s most pressing challenges.
+This puts many at the forefront of industrial and technological transformations, leading the transition of commercial strategies and business models and innovating for new, commercially viable solutions to society’s most pressing challenges.

-- Asset management.
-Families are able to deploy their capital in purpose-driven ways that drive transformation for sustainable economies and societies and incentivise long term value creation.
+• Asset management.
+Families can deploy their capital in purpose-driven ways that drive transformation for sustainable economies and societies and incentivise long term value creation.

 Programme Goals and Design